varnish/Varnish-Book/varnish_book.rst

 Organization of the Book and Course
 -----------------------------------

 ..
-TODO for instructor: tailor this slide!
+TODO for instructor: tailor this slide
 Each chapter has the following structure:
 1) background, 2) checklist, 3) example(s), 4) exercise(s), and 5) feedback.